 As COVID-19 vaccines distribution continues, please visit the Contra Costa Health Service’s website for updated information.
 There are specific pages on the site for English/Spanish language information on the COVID-19 Vaccine, the process for how to Get Tested, data dashboards, and more.
 The multilingual call center can be reached at (844) 729-8410, and is open daily from 8:00 a.m. – 5:00 p.m.
 Please note that 2-1-1 is a multilingual resource and a crisis line for the public.

 According to Contra Costa Health Services, the Pfizer and Moderna vaccines use messenger RNA (mRNA) to teach the body's cells to produce antibodies to protect you from COVID.
 Both of these vaccines require two doses.
-The Johnson & Johnson vaccine is what is called a “viral vector vaccine.”
-It uses a modified version of a different (and harmless) virus to deliver important instructions to our cells to fight infections.
-The Johnson & Johnson vaccine only requires one dose.
 The vaccines teach our bodies how to protect us against future infection with the virus that causes COVID-19.

 COVID-19 vaccines are safe and effective and they all offer strong protection against the virus.
 Studies show that getting a COVID-19 vaccine will also help from seriously getting ill even after getting COVID-19 as it teaches the immune system how to recognize and fight the virus that causes COVID-19.

-The total number of COVID-19 vaccines have reached over 18 million in California as of March 31, 2021 and these vaccines have undergone the most intensive safety monitoring in U.S. History.
+The total number of COVID-19 vaccines administered have reached over 33 million in California and over 1 million on Contra Costa County as of May 13, 2021 and these vaccines have undergone the most intensive safety monitoring in U.S. History.
 This monitoring includes using both established and new safety monitoring systems to make sure that COVID-19 vaccines are safe.
 These vaccines cannot give individuals COVID-19.
 Click here to learn more about the facts about COVID-19 vaccines.

 Key Things to Know About COVID-19 Vaccines